 Music has always been an essential part of the fabric of New Orleans.
-Through a unique blending of European instruments and traditions with African rhythms, jazz was born here and continues to serve as the pulse of the city.
+To demonstrate, through a unique blending of European instruments and traditions with African rhythms, jazz was born here and continues to serve as the pulse of the city.
 Your ensemble can contribute to the creative atmosphere by performing at local venues such as the stunning St. Louis Cathedral and by sharing your music with the city’s elder generations.
-A jazz workshop with leading jazz educators at the University of New Orleans or in cooperation with local arts institutions will immerse you in this unique American art form.
+A jazz workshop with leading jazz educators at the University of New Orleans or in cooperation with local arts institutions will immerse you in this uniquely American art form.

 Enjoy an introduction to the “Big Easy” on a guided tour of New Orleans.
 Admire the Garden District, home to some of the city’s most opulent and elegant residences.
 Get a hopeful glimpse at the city’s rebirth as you travel through neighborhoods touched by Hurricane Katrina.

 Conclude your tour in the iconic French Quarter, the largest and best-preserved district of 19th-century architecture in the United States.
 Check in to your hotel, and take time to relax and refresh.
 Rehearsal can be arranged this afternoon.

 Tonight, a welcome dinner of local specialties is served as your tour manager previews the days ahead.